MarvinTeichmann/KittiSeg/README.md

 3. Retrieve kitti data url here: [http://www.cvlibs.net/download.php?file=data_road.zip](http://www.cvlibs.net/download.php?file=data_road.zip)
 4. Call `python download_data.py --kitti_url URL_YOU_RETRIEVED`

-I strongly recommand to exececute step 4. instead of downloading the data yourself.
-The script will also prepare the data to be in the right input format and check whether the right data is downloaded.
+I strongly recommand using the `download_data.py` script to download the data.
+The script will also extract and prepare the data directory.
+See also Section [Managing Folders](README.md#managing-folders) to control where the data is stored.

 ## Tutorial